loadingio/lddatetimepicker/README.md

  - `host`: host element ( should be an input element, if provided )
  - `time`: default true. hide and disable time picker if false.
+ - `suppress`: default false. suppress popup when clicking host if true.
  - `fixed`: (deprecated) default false. true to enabled fixed mode.
  - `mode`: either `in-place`, `out-place` or `fixed`.
    - `fixed`: